markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

   window.alert(playerName + ' has died!');
 }
 ```
 Currently the user is notified through an `window.alert()` if the player robot has been defeated.
-We need to add a way to stop fighting once this condition has been met.
+We need to add a way to stop fighting as well once this condition has been met.
-Luckily we can use a keyword called `break`.
+Luckily we can use a keyword in JavaScript called `break`.
 The `break` keyword allows us to exit the
 current loop.
 Let's add this beneath the `window.alert` within the `if` statement so it looks like the following:
 ```javascript
 if (playerHealth <= 0 ) {